This Is My Life (1992 film): Production

 The film was at Columbia Pictures but was put into turnaround in 1990.
-Ephron allegedly asked Jon Peters if he had read the script who answered that "I've made over 60 movies.
+Ephron allegedly asked Jon Peters if he had read the script, to which he answered, "I've made over 60 movies.
 I don't have to read a script to know whether it works or not."

 The character portrayed by Aykroyd, Arnold Moss, is based on the famous New York talent agent Sam Cohn, and has some of the eccentricities for which Cohn was known, such as a habit of eating paper.

 Soundtrack

 The film's soundtrack was performed by Carly Simon and released on Qwest Records.
 Although the album failed to chart, the single "Love of My Life" reached No. 16 on the Billboard Adult Contemporary chart.